-They are more loosely organized than mechanical divisions and are designed to adapt to changing circumstances.
+They are more loosely organized than mechanical divisions and are designed to adapt to changing circumstances of business performance .
 In contrast, most organic units are tightly controlled with a top-down directive from the president.
 In an organization such as the airline industry, a lot of the emphasis is placed on cost-effectiveness rather than efficiency.
 However, both organic and mechanistic structures require and allow for periodic reviews to determine if the organizational plan is still relevant in the wake of rapidly changing conditions.

 Organic organizations have traditionally focused on the relationships between employees rather than on organizational goals or objectives.
 Thus, they were not highly focused on productivity as much as other types of teams.
 Today, though, many modern organizations place a high priority on improving productivity through learning, as well as keeping their processes highly automated.
 This has led to the increased focus on mechanistic and organic structures that support learning.
 Many larger corporations have entire departments dedicated to learning, training, and implementing the best practices within the organization.

 Organizational cultures are important for success, too.

 A strong organizational culture is built from a solid foundation of trust and reliability, both of which are easily ruined when employees feel incompetent.
 Most organic organizations provide an environment where top-notch employees know that they can voice concerns or ideas without fear of punishment.
 Mechanistic structures are built to support and enforce the rules and regulations of the organization rather than trying to create individual rules within a larger framework that would be more amenable to individual creativity and innovation.

 One way to make sure that modern organizations remain relevant and viable in today’s ever-changing business environment is the implementation of a central system for all departmentalization.